-At the heart of the need for sophisticated and comprehensive performance testing of the applications and software we use is simply that we expect so much more from them now than ever before.
+At the heart of the need for sophisticated and comprehensive performance testing of the applications and softwares we use is simply that we expect so much more from them now than ever before.
 We want them to be faster, provide better functionality, offer greater responsiveness, prove themselves to be more stable than competing products — and we want them to do it while giving us a seamless, standardised experience across platforms and devices.
-It is a big ask and puts an immense strain on the businesses to cater to.
+It is a big ask, and puts an immense strain on the businesses to cater to .

 Any delay or non-performance can have severe implications for the business, both in terms of cost and customer acquisition or retention.
-Research shows that a delay of even 1 second in the time taken to load a page can result in 7% fewer conversions, 11% fewer page views, and a 16% drop in consumer satisfaction.
+Research shows that a delay of even 1 second in the time taken to load a page can result in 7 percent fewer conversions, 11 percent fewer page views, and a 16 percent drop in consumer satisfaction.

 Despite all the evidence in support of exhaustive product testing to ensure that only a high-performing, top quality product is released in the market, performance testing is often undertaken as an after afterthought in the software development lifecycle (SDLC), contrary to the relative importance given to functional and operational acceptance testing (OAT).

 To make performance testing an integral part of SDLC, businesses must first understand the difference between functional, operational acceptance, and performance testing.
 Functional testing, quite simply means that the software or application being used provides all the functions that fall within the gamut of its expected use cases.
 Operational testing involves testing the product to see if it operates as expected within a given set of circumstances.
 Performance testing is a combination of the two, and many other things.
 In addition to the individual functionalities and operational excellence, the good performance is, to a great extent, the perception of the consumer, and a sum of many moving parts.

 To gauge whether a software or application will satisfy a customer and be perceived as a high-performing product, testing has to be undertaken to see how the product behaves and responds to changing variables and situations.